Respiratory therapist's first choice!

-Respiratory Therapist, Jennifer Stevens outlines the difference between an Atomizing (Nebulizing/Cold Air) diffuser and other diffusers (ultrasonic, vaporizing, fan, heat, pad).
-She explains, “A diffuser is any device which allows a liquid to evaporate thereby putting a scent into the surrounding environment.
+Respiratory Therapist Jennifer Stevens outlines the difference between an Atomizing (Nebulizing/Cold Air) diffuser and other diffusers (ultrasonic, vaporizing, fan, heat, pad).
+She explains that a diffuser is any device which allows a liquid to evaporate thereby putting a scent into the surrounding environment.
 The process of diffusion is typically accomplished in four different ways:

 (4) Nebulization/Atomization - Is a process which forces the breakdown of essential oils into very tiny particles.
 It requires a high velocity, pressurized air stream and a specially designed jet nozzle.
 The rate of evaporation is highly accelerated and occurs almost instantly.